How to Recolor Stamped Concrete

 - Finally, apply a Solvent Based Acrylic Concrete Sealer (best choice of outdoor sealer)

-DIY SPOTLIGHT: HOW DEBORAH V. LEARNED TO FIX STAMPED CONCRETE COLOR
+DIY SPOTLIGHT: LEARNED HOW TO FIX STAMPED CONCRETE COLOR

 “I wanted to send you some photos of what my husband and I accomplished over weekend with Direct Colors help.
 We have a stamped concrete border that was installed about 4 years ago.
 A previous contractor dyed the concrete a reddish-pink color instead of the khaki color we asked for.
 I was very upset after seeing the result.
 He assured us that the color would “tone down” over time.
 Well, after years, it finally faded to the hideous pink you see in the pictures!”